 If you are a facilities manager for a manufacturer, then you know how important it is to keep everything up and running avoiding any unplanned downtime.
-To accomplish this goal, there are many different types of maintenance plans you can utilize.
+To accomplish this goal, there are many different types of maintenance programs for manufacturing facilities you can utilize.
 The article below talks about a number of different plans that you can incorporate based on your needs.

 Because of the many different types of businesses we work with, we are in a unique position to meet and exceed the needs of your manufacturing facility.
 Give us a call for a free evaluation for your review.
 Enjoy the article and we look forward to hearing from you.

 Manufacturers understand that maintenance is a make-or-break activity, especially high-dollar, fast-moving and high competition verticals, according to Machine Metrics.
 Unplanned downtime can be detrimental to a business, but it can be reduced!
 There are different types of maintenance programs for manufacturing facilities that can decrease downtime such as reactive, preventive, usage-based, condition-based, predictive and prescriptive.

 Reactive maintenance is the starting point for most manufacturers as it is a traditional method that has been with manufacturing for decades.
 It is a type of maintenance that takes place as a reaction to something occurring and can cause expensive downtime.